 One trademark of a true Laguiole knife is an insect forged on the spring.
 Many believe it represents the flies or horseflies commonly seen in the Aveyron region because of the cattle bred there.
 The catch on a Laguiole knife is often referred to as la mouche or the fly.

 But locals prefer another, more glamorous story suggesting that the insect is a bee — an imperial symbol bestowed by Napoleon himself to the town of Laguiole in thanks for the bravery of its soldiers.

 But beware: Since the bee and the name were never trademarked, a bee on the spring or bolster doesn’t guarantee the authenticity of the corkscrew.
 Ask for a certificate of authenticity and if the seller claims it has been lost, try to do as much research as possible to ensure you aren’t purchasing an imitation.
-Look for “Made in France,” not “Important for France.”
+Look for “Made in France,” not “Imported from France.”
 In this case, imported means the components were made elsewhere and were brought to France for final assembly.

 Beware of cheap imitations

 The Laguiole name and signature bee cause a lot of confusion.
 Laguiole is not a single company that produces these knives and corkscrews — it is really just a generic name for a folding pocket knife.

 Many inexpensive, low-quality knock-offs have flooded the market.
 Many of these low quality, machine-made knives and corkscrews are made in China or Pakistan.
 Even French manufacturers produce varying levels of quality, from inexpensive, mostly machine-made items to high-end, fully hand-made and engraved products (with a high price tag to match).